Afghanistan set 258-run target to chase, Pakistan proceed with caution

 In reply, Pakistan are playing steadily and taking minimal risks, more so due to the loss of Fakhar Zaman early in the innings.
 Zaman was adjudged leg before wicket without him troubling the scorers.

-After the end of first powerplay of 10 overs, Pakistan managed to put only 36 runs on the board for the loss of one wicket.
+At the end of the power plays, the first 15 overs, Pakistan had managed to put 57 runs on the board for the loss of one wicket.

+Opener Imam-ul-Haq has partnered with Babar Azam to build a decent second-wicket partnership.

+After 30 overs Pakistan have scored 140 runs, with Imam looking strong at 70, supported by Babar who is unbeaten at 60.

 After Asghar Afghan, the Afghanistan captain, won the toss and decided to bat first, Mohammad Shahzad and Ihsanullah opened their innings, whereas Usman Shinwari and Shaheen Afridi shared the new ball for Pakistan.